College of Arms: Comfortable decay

 The Hanoverian succession to the throne of Great Britain led to reigns with less ceremony than in any since the incorporation of the heralds.
 The only notable incident for the college in this period, during the reign of George I, happened in 1727 when an impostor called Robert Harman pretended to be a herald.
 The knave was prosecuted by the College in the county of Suffolk, and was sentenced to be pilloried in several market towns on public market days and afterwards to be imprisoned and pay a fine.
 This hefty sentence was executed, proving that the rights of the College were still respected.
 In 1737, during the reign of George II the College petitioned for another charter, to reaffirm their rights and remuneration; this effort proved unsuccessful.
 Apart from these events the influence of the College was greatly diminished.

-In 1742 a Sugar House was built against the wall of the College.
+In 1742 a sugar house was built against the wall of the College.
 This structure was a fire risk and the cause of great anxiety among the heralds.
 In 1775 the College Surveyor drew attention to this problem, but to no avail.
-In February 1800, the College was asked by a Select Committee of the House of Commons to report to them the state of public records; again the heralds drew attention to the proximity of the Sugar House.
+In February 1800, the College was asked by a Select Committee of the House of Commons to report to them the state of public records; again the heralds drew attention to the proximity of the sugar house.
 Members of the committee inspected the College premises and reported to the House that the College must either be moved to a new building or secured against the risk of fire.
 Again nothing was done; in 1812 water seeped through the walls of the College damaging records.
-The Surveyor traced the leak back to a shed recently erected by Mr. Alderman Smith, owner of the Sugar House, who declared his readiness to do everything he could, but who actually did very little to rectify the situation.
-After years of negotiation the College, in 1820, bought the Sugar House from Smith for the sum of £1,500.
+The Surveyor traced the leak back to a shed recently erected by Alderman Smith, owner of the sugar house, who declared his readiness to do everything he could, but who actually did very little to rectify the situation.
+After years of negotiation the College, in 1820, bought the sugar house from Smith for the sum of £1,500.